Japan-Palau Alumni Series: Vol.3 Mr. Ngiraibelas Tmetuchl

 Mr. Ngiraibelas Tmetuchl, the Minister of Human Resources, Culture, Tourism and Development (MHRTCD) of the Republic of Palau, is an alumnus of Japanese Government (MEXT) Scholarship research program.
 He graduated with a Master’s degree in Economics from Yamaguchi University after completing a Japanese language course at Hiroshima University in Japan from 2000 to 2002.

 As the Minister of Human Resources, Culture, Tourism and Development, Mr. Tmetuchl oversees about 2,000 employees who work in various sectors of the government such as labor, tourism and historical preservation.
 What he brings to the Ministry comes from what he learned in Japan.
-He says education is happening not only in the classroom but also outside the classroom.
-Experiences outside the classroom, such as the lifestyle, culture and the society is a big part of his learning experience.
+He said, “education continues to happen not only in the classroom but also outside the classroom.”
+Experiences outside the classroom, such as the lifestyle and culture played a significant role in his overall learning.

 Minister Tmetuchl tries to introduce some of the Japanese social systems to Palau.
-While he was in Japan, he observed Japanese social characteristics such as the efficiency of the transportation system from the conductors actions to the location of toilets, retirees volunteering to maintain public areas and parks, system of Japan’s real estate, how the community businesses splits the proceeds from the public events and so on.
-He studied how people actually live by living close to the local community.
+While he was there, he observed Japanese social characteristics such as the efficiency of the transportation system from the conductors actions to the location of toilets, retirees volunteering to maintain public areas and parks, Japan’s real estate system, how the community businesses split the proceeds from public events and so on.
+He studied how people actually live by closely observing and interacting with the local community.
 He would enjoy going to a local public bath, where elderlies in the community would gather every day to chat.
 He also enjoyed travelling around Japan with the Seishun 18 ticket, which allows travelers an unlimited hop on hop off travel in ordinary trains from Hokkaido to Kyushu.